justincepeda16/reading-notes/day-5-6-WIL.md

 * Javascript uses statements and comments
 * HTML is a content layer, CSS is a presentation layer, and JS is a behavioral layer
 * You can use JS either as an external document or inline

+---

+After watching the video playlist of How Computers Work, I learned the following:

+* What Makes a Computer, a computer
+* Binary & Data
+* Hardware & Software
+* and much more!